developmentseed/skynet-data/README.md

 ZOOM_LEVEL ?= 17
 ```

+You can override any of these parameters in your `docker.env` and make
-Make a full training set according to these params with `make all`.
+a full training set using the instructions above.

 ## Details